The Beths: 2020–2024: Jump Rope Gazers and Expert in a Dying Field

-In early 2019, the band undertook a tour of the UK and Europe supporting Death Cab for Cutie.
 Their second studio album, Jump Rope Gazers, was released in July 2020.
 On 13 June 2022, the single "Silence Is Golden" was released with the announcement of their third album, Expert in a Dying Field, which was released on 16 September 2022.
-One year later, The Beths released a deluxe edition of their 2022 LP which included 2 previously released singles; "A Real Thing" originally released on 9 February 2022, and "Watching The Credits" released on 28 March 2023.
+One year later, it received a deluxe edition which included two previously released singles: "A Real Thing" from 9 February 2022 and "Watching the Credits" from 28 March 2023.
 The latter was later featured by former U.S. president Barack Obama on his 2023 summer playlist.

+2025–present: Straight Line Was a Lie

-On 28 April 2025, the band released the single "Metal", as well as announcing their signing to ANTI- Records.
-On 24 June 2025, the band released the single "No Joy", alongside the announcement of their next album Straight Line Was A Lie.
+On 28 April 2025, the band released the single "Metal", as well as announcing their signing to Anti-.
+On 24 June 2025, the band released the single "No Joy", alongside the announcement of their next album Straight Line Was a Lie.
 The album released on 29 August 2025.

+The Beths appeared on the New Zealand panel show 7 Days in February 2026.
+The next month, they collaborated with Duck Island Ice Cream to produce "Straight Lime Was a Lie", a lime and vanilla flavour.

 Musical style and influences

-The Beths are noted for their use of vocal harmony, utilizing the voices of all four band members.
+Musically, the Beths have been frequently described as indie rock, indie pop, and power pop.
+Additionally, they have been noted for their use of vocal harmony, utilizing the voices of all four band members.
 Members of the band have cited Alvvays, Rilo Kiley, and Bully as inspirations for their work.